gsanchietti/docs/administrator-manual/en/dedalo.rst

 The free mode (default) allows you to make login by yourself without the need of any code, just click on the desired social (or sms, email).

-The voucher mode force you to create a voucher (basicly "a code") and give it to every user, only users with the voucher will be allowed to make login.
+The voucher mode force you to create a voucher (basically "a code") and give it to every user, only users with the voucher will be allowed to make login.